-Fantasy Football 2017 Cheatsheet: Mobile Rankings for Last-Minute Drafters
+Fantasy Football 2017 Cheat Sheet: Mobile Rankings for Last-Minute Drafters

 Second-year New Orleans Saints wide receiver Michael Thomas may seem a bit high at fifth ahead of veterans such as the Green Bay Packers' Jordy Nelson and the Cincinnati Bengals' A.J.
 Green, but he had a phenomenal rookie season last year and is on track to do even better this year.

-Thomas was ranked as the fifth-best wideout in the league in 2016, per Pro Football Focus.
+Pro Football Focus ranked Thomas as the fifth-best wideout in the league in 2016.
 He caught 92 passes on 121 targets for a 76 percent catch rate.
 He also found the end zone nine times.

 Impressively, he did this while sharing a bunch of targets with Brandin Cooks, who was traded to the New England Patriots, and Willie Snead, who is suspended for the first three games.
 Expect Thomas to assume an even bigger role next year.